The Troubles: Bloody Sunday

-Bloody Sunday was the shooting dead of thirteen unarmed men by the British Army at a proscribed anti-internment rally in Derry on 30 January 1972 (a fourteenth man died of his injuries some months later) while fifteen other civilians were wounded.
+The Bogside massacre, colloquially known as Bloody Sunday, was the shooting dead of thirteen unarmed men by the British Army at a proscribed anti-internment rally in Derry on 30 January 1972 (a fourteenth man died of his injuries some months later), while fifteen other civilians were wounded.
 The march had been organised by the Northern Ireland Civil Rights Association (NICRA).
 The soldiers involved were members of the 1st Battalion, Parachute Regiment, also known as "1 Para".

 This was one of the most prominent events that occurred during the Troubles as it was recorded as the largest number of civilians killed in a single shooting incident.
 Bloody Sunday greatly increased the hostility of Catholics and Irish nationalists towards the British military and government while significantly elevating tensions.
 As a result, the Provisional IRA gained more support, especially through rising numbers of recruits in the local areas.

-Following the introduction of internment there were numerous gun battles between the British Army and both the Provisional and Official IRA.
+Following the introduction of internment, there were numerous gun battles between the British Army and both the Provisional and Official IRA.
 These included the Battle at Springmartin and the Battle of Lenadoon.
-Between 1971 and 1975, 1,981 people were interned; 1,874 were Catholic/republican, while 107 were Protestant/loyalist.
+Between 1971 and 1975, 1,981 people were interned: 1,874 were Catholic/republican, and 107 were Protestant/loyalist.
 There were widespread allegations of abuse and even torture of detainees, and in 1972, the "five techniques" used by the police and army for interrogation were ruled to be illegal following a British government inquiry.

 The Provisional IRA, or "Provos", as they became known, sought to establish themselves as the defender of the nationalist community.
 The Official IRA (OIRA) began its own armed campaign in reaction to the ongoing violence.
 The Provisional IRA's offensive campaign began in early 1971 when the Army Council sanctioned attacks on the British Army.

 In 1972, the Provisional IRA killed approximately 100 members of the security forces, wounded 500 others, and carried out approximately 1,300 bombings, mostly against commercial targets which they considered "the artificial economy".
 Their bombing campaign killed many civilians, notably on Bloody Friday on 21 July, when they set off 22 bombs in the centre of Belfast, killing five civilians, two British soldiers, a Royal Ulster Constabulary (RUC) reservist, and an Ulster Defence Association (UDA) member.
 Ten days later, nine civilians were killed in a triple car bombing in Claudy.
-The IRA is accused of committing this bombing but no proof for that accusation is published yet.
+The IRA is accused of committing this bombing but no proof for that accusation is yet published.